List of Disney's Beauty and the Beast characters: Chef Bouche

-Chef Bouche is the Beast's head chef who was transformed into a stove.
+Chef Bouche is the Beast's Chef de cuisine who was transformed into a stove.
 He was disappointed that Beast cancelled dinner and he felt he had to throw away what he had made until Belle finally informed him, Lumière, Cogsworth and Mrs. Potts that she was hungry.
 When the villagers attacked the castle, he and the knives ended up scaring away the villagers that chased Sultan into the kitchen.

 In the Belle's Magical World segment "Mrs. Potts' Party," Chef Bouche is instructed by Belle to bake a cake for Mrs. Potts.
 Even though he ran into difficulty, Chef Bouche succeeded in making the cake as he and the kitchen staff help Belle present it to Mrs. Potts.

 In the live-action film, Chef Bouche was renamed Cuisiner.
 In addition to being changed into a stove, he also consists of various pots, pans, and other kitchen utensils as facial features and body parts.
 Cuisiner is shown preparing a dinner for Belle on Lumiere's orders without the Beast finding out.
 A deleted scene has Cuisiner taking part in the battle against the villagers where he throws molasses and feathers all over the Triplets that chased Frou-Frou into the kitchen.
-In the same deleted scene where Le Fou had finished talking with Monsieur Toilette, Cuisiner is shown hugging a villager that he knows as Monsieur Toilette passes them.
-When the villager reacts to the hotness as a side effect of Cuisiner having been a stove, Cuisiner apologizes to the villager.
-The villager gives him a forgiveness gesture.
+In the same deleted scene where Le Fou had finished talking with Monsieur Toilette, Cuisiner is shown hugging Chapeau as Monsieur Toilette passes them.
+When Chapeau reacts to the hotness as a side effect of Cuisiner having been a stove, Cuisiner apologizes to Chapeau who gives him a forgiveness gesture.